 - 1/4 teaspoon garlic salt

 - Place roast in a 3-qt. slow cooker.
-In a small bowl, mix 1/3 cup mustard, brown sugar, garlic powder, cayenne and 1/2 teaspoon salt; brush over pork.
-Add broth; cook, covered, on low 6-8 hours or until meat is tender.
+In a small bowl, mix 1/3 cup mustard, brown sugar, garlic powder, cayenne and 1/4 teaspoon salt; brush over pork.
+Add broth; cook, covered, on low until meat is tender, 6-8 hours.

 - Meanwhile, preheat oven to 400°.
 Scrub potatoes; pierce several times with a fork.
-Bake 45-50 minutes or until tender.
+Bake until tender, 45-50 minutes.

 - Place coleslaw mix in a large bowl.
 In a small bowl, whisk yogurt, mayonnaise, vinegar, celery seed, garlic salt and remaining mustard and salt; pour over coleslaw mix and toss to coat.

 - Remove roast; cool slightly.
-Shred pork with two forks; return to slow cooker.
+Shred pork with 2 forks; return to slow cooker.

 - With a sharp knife, cut an "X" in each potato.
 Fluff pulp with a fork.
 Using a slotted spoon, place pork mixture and coleslaw over each potato.